dimitriszrv/Covid19-SearchEngine/README.md

 The Search User Interface is implemented with **GUI search box and JavaFX**.
 The given word/s are being searched at fields title and content(text).
 All queries are done by 'StandardAnalyzer()' and 'QueryBuiler()'.

-The results will be show at GUI as 10 results per page.
+The results will be show at GUI as 10 results per page..